-Growth Mindset is the name for a hypothetical mental state wherein a person believes that they can grow as a person, and this belief causes them to try to grow, which might plausibly lead to more growth!
+Growth Mindset is the name for a hypothetical mental state wherein an agent believes that they can grow as a agent, and this belief causes the agent to try to grow, which might plausibly lead to more growth!

 This is a very natural and obvious hypothesis that could apply to agents in general, and could be defended as a sort of useful philosophic presupposition to often start with, in most domains, about most agents, and most positive traits, that would lead to improvement behaviors that might be quite cheap, and might be quite valuable to have tried!